Immigration Administration Intern Fall 2019

 BACKGROUND: The International Rescue Committee (IRC) responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
 At work in over 40 countries and 29 U.S. cities to restore safety, dignity and hope, the IRC leads the way from harm to home.
 The IRC in Atlanta office was established in 1979 and has resettled over 21,000 refugees from nearly 50 countries into the Greater Atlanta area.
 As the largest refugee resettlement agency in Georgia, the IRC in Atlanta resettles an average of 1,000 refugees into Georgia annually and provides additional services and assistance to another 2,500 refugees and asylees.

-SCOPE OF IMMIGRATION PROGRAM INTERN WORK: The International Rescue Committee’s Resettlement office in Atlanta provides its clients with assistance in filing immigration applications, which will allow refugees and newly approved asylees to travel, become permanent residents and then citizens of the United States.
+SCOPE OF IMMIGRATION ADMINISTRATION INTERN WORK: The International Rescue Committee’s Resettlement office in Atlanta provides its clients with assistance in filing immigration applications, which will allow refugees and newly-approved asylees to travel, become permanent residents and then citizens of the United States.

 - Process correspondence from CIS in a timely manner, notify clients of correspondence received and place notices in files

 - Assist immigration case managers to maintain accurate and up-to-date files and detailed case notes on immigration services to clients

 - Assist immigration case managers in making copies and creating new files

 - Assist in Citizenship Workshops

 - Other duties as needed and assigned by immigration case managers